polterguy/phosphorusfive/core/p5.ajax/README.md

 ## ViewState

-The ViewState is bye, bye in p5.ajax.
+The ViewState is non-existent in p5.ajax.
 Or rather, to be accurate, it is kept, but on the server.
 This means that the amount of data sent back and forth between your clients and your server, is probably less than a fraction of that which you are used to from other Ajax frameworks, such as ASP.NET Ajax, and similar frameworks.